Green Fabric weaves relationships between people & places, helping them to build, cooperatively, the houses &

 Green Fabric has brought together a national consortium of people and organisations that have worked together developing a governance and funding model which delivers affordable home ownership for key workers and people on moderate incomes.

 The consortium understands the issues of relying on a speculative model of development to deliver affordable, high quality housing in the medium and high density market.
 It has developed a model that enables buyers to access housing effectively at wholesale cost with an estimated saving of 20% – in perpetuity.

 Pictured: Rebecca Hicks (Co-operation Housing), Melinda Marshall (townplanner), Sid Thoo (achitect), Eugenie Stockmann (Green Fabric) and Anthony Rizzacasa (senior development manager, North Point Property Group).
 Not pictured: Dr Elizabeth Cheong (researcher co-operatives) and Jenni Mattila (Mattila Advisory).

 Green Fabric is supported by ‘The Weavers’.
-An advisory group passionate about facilitating and promoting sustainable community building and living, as well as working in collaborate with others to grow the movement.
+An advisory group passionate about facilitating and promoting sustainable community building and living, as well as working in collaborate with others to grow the platform.

 The Weavers provide advice on the overall strategic direction of Green Fabric, raise awareness of Green Fabric in the community, conduct advocacy and outreach activities, encourage and facilitate collaboration between Green Fabric and other aligned initiatives, and support Green Fabric in achieving its strategic objectives.